LorisSigrist/zocker/README.md

 Writing Mock data is the worst.
 It's tedious, and it always gets out of sync with your actual system.
 Zocker is a library that automatically generates reasonable mock data from your Zod schemas.
 That way your mock data is always up to date, and you can focus on what's important.

-## Minimum Viable Package

-A list of features that I think are required to make this a releasable package. (might publish before this is done to reserve the name)

-- [x] Generate data for all reasonable Zod-primitives
-- [x] Make tests repeatable, so that developers can reproduce bugs.
-- [x] Generate cyclic schemas
-- [x] Generate "any" schemas
-- [x] Provide escape hatches for developers to define custom generators for specific types - Including ones that `zocker` can't support itself
-- [x] Define an API that gives developers control over the generation process.
-Eg force edge-cases to happen in specific tests, and avoid them in others.
-- [ ] Generate semantically meaningful data, Eg. the `name` field on an object should actually be a name.
-This is doable using `faker`.
-- [ ] Documentation

 ## Installation

 ```bash